mlan/docker-asterisk/ROADMAP.md

 Start with describing the seeding procedure(s).

+## PrivateDial

+- Note, Presence is only supported for Sangama/Digium phones, not for softphones.

 ## Music on hold

 - Script that converts sound files to wav 8000 Hz mono